pupilfirst/wd301-scripts/react-app-state/intro-to-context/README.md

 # Script
 In this lesson, we are going to learn about an interesting concept in React, called **context**.
+I will use some code snippets to explain the context to you here to understand what's happening.
+You will work on actual implementation from the next lesson.

 To understand it better, we will start with a problem statement, from our `Smarter Tasks` apps's point of view.